 Figure 2: Effect of resource limitation on plant growth and traits.
 Comparison of number of leaves (a), number of tillers (b), leaf nitrogen content (c), shoot biomass (d), root biomass (e), total biomass (f), root:shoot ratio (g), root length (h), and root area (i) between the R+ (blue) and the R- (red) treatments.
 Only pure stand data were used, and trait values were summed per Rhizotube® (except for leaf N for which we averaged trait values per Rhizotube®).
 Points and error bars represent the mean ± standard deviation.
 The number of observations in each treatment is reported below each violin plot.
 Symbols above the plots represent the significance of the treatment effect (**: p < 0.01, ***: p < 0.001, complete analysis of variance is reported in Supplementary Table 3).

 Figure 3: Effect of resource limitation on cultivar interactions.
 Comparison of Relative Yield Total (RYT) indices on shoot biomass (a), root biomass (b), and total biomass (c) between the control (C, blue) and the stressed (S, red) treatments.
 Points and error bars represent the mean ± standard deviation.
-The number of observations in each treatment are reported below each violin plot.
+The number of observations in each treatment is reported below each violin plot.
 Symbols in the title of the plots represent the significance of a two-sided t-test testing if the mean RYT is significantly different from 1 (**: p < 0.01, ***: p < 0.001).
 Symbols above the plots represent the significance of the treatment effect on RYTs (***: p < 0.001, complete analysis of variance is reported in Supplementary Table 4).

 Figure 4: Relationships between the trait composition of the mixtures and their performance.
-Standardized effects of traits on mixture RYTs measured on total biomass in the C treatment (a) and S treatment (b).
+Standardized effects of traits on mixture RYTs measured on total biomass in the C treatment (a), and S treatment (b).
 Backward model selection was performed on a full model with RYT as the response variable and all trait means and differences as explanatory variables.
 Based on AICC, the top-ten models were retained to compute model-averaged estimates reported on the left side of the panels with their 95% unconditional confidence intervals (Supplementary Table 5).
 Empty symbols represent trait differences and filled symbols represent trait means.
 The relative importance of the variables are reported on the right side of the panels and can be interpreted as the probability that the variable appears in the best model.
 Hatched bars represent trait differences and filled bars represent trait means.
 Colors refer to the type of traits, with aboveground traits and belowground traits represented in green and brown, respectively.
 Adjusted R-squared averaged across the top-ten models (Radj2) are also reported.

-Figure 5: Interactions between root area, resource availability, and biomass. (a) relationship between the total biomass of the pure stands and their root area (n = 36 per treatment), (b) relationship between mixture RYT computed on total biomass and the average total biomass produced by the two components in pure stands (n = 54 per treatment), (c) relationship between RY computed on total biomass and root area measured in pure stands (n = 108 per treatment), (d) relationship between RY computed on total biomass and total biomass measured in pure stands (n = 108 per treatment).
+Figure 5: Interactions between root area, resource availability, and biomass. (a) relationship between the total biomass of the pure stands and their root area (n = 36 per treatment), (b) relationship between mixture RY computed on total biomass and the average total biomass produced by the two components in pure stands (n = 54 per treatment), (c) relationship between RY computed on total biomass and root area measured in pure stands (n = 108 per treatment), (d) relationship between RYT computed on total biomass and total biomass measured in pure stands (n = 108 per treatment).
 Pearson correlation coefficients (R) and p-values (p) refer to simple linear models fitted independently in the C (blue, circle) and S (red, triangles) treatments.

 Legends for Supplementary Materials